-2023 (9 688 Branca ar (93% of 740) of the Southern one.)
-2022 (9 633 3% of 681) Discount Factor (t) N/A Discount fact tors are not applied to Tier 1 assessmer nts.
-State catch (t) N/A There are no estimates of State cat ches.
-Discards (t) 3.4 Estimated dis scards (four-year weigl nted average 202 20-2023).
-Recreational Catch (t) N/A There are no known recreational ca tches for Orange e Roughy.
-RCA (t) N/A There has be en no specific researc h catch allocated 1.
-Provisional TAC unde Harvest Strategy r the 767 t noting the TAC based on constant catch projection is 880 t.
-AFMA Advice AFMA management recommends a TAC of 880 t for Orange Roughy Eastern Zone during the 2025-26 season (i.e. 93% of the 2024 constant catch projection of 950 t, minus discards), as the 4 th year of a 4-year TAC period, an undercatch provision of 100 per cent, an overcatch provision of 10 per cent and a determined amount of 2 t.
-MAC Recommendations Commercial fishers' interest Species specific management (target, companion, and interest Species specific management (target, companion, and bycatch) MAC advice and any Ove rcatch (%) Determined a TAC (t) interest Species specific management (target, companion, and bycatch) MAC advice and any dissenting views Ove TAC (t) interest Species specific management (target, companion, and bycatch) MAC advice and any dissenting views Ove rcatch (%) Determined an TAC (t) interest Species specific management (target, companion, and bycatch) MAC advice and any dissenting views Ove rcatch (%) TAC (t) interest Species specific management (target, companion, and bycatch) MAC advice and any dissenting views 2 reco rcatch (%) Determined an TAC (t) Change in TAC (t)
+2023 688 (93% of 740) Branca area of the Southern Zone.)
+2022 633 (93% of 681) Discount Factor (t) N/A Discount factors are not applied to Tier 1 assessments.
+State catch (t) N/A There are no estimates of State catches.
+Discards (t) 3.4 Estimated discards (four-year weighted average 2020-2023).
+Recreational Catch (t) N/A There are no known recreational catches for Orange Roughy.
+RCA (t) N/A There has been no specific research catch allocated.
+Provisional TAC under the Harvest Strategy 767 t noting the TAC based on constant catch projection is 880 t.

+AFMA management recommends a TAC of 880 t for Orange Roughy Eastern Zone during the 2025-26 season (i.e. 93% of the 2024 constant catch projection of 950 t, minus discards), as the 4th year of a 4year TAC period, an undercatch provision of 100 per cent, an overcatch provision of 10 per cent and a determined amount of 2 t.

+MAC Recommendations

+Commercial fishers' interest No specific commercial interests have been identified.

+Species specific management (target, companion, and bycatch) Noting that the eastern stock estimated to be at 30%B 0 , the species is managed under the Orange Roughy Rebuilding Strategy 2022.
+Eastern zone Orange Roughy is set to be MSC certified, and the certificate will be valid until February 2030 subject to annual audits.

+MAC advice and any dissenting views

+Undercatch (%) Overcatch (%) Determined amount (t) TAC (t)

+100 10 2 880

+Final agreed TAC

+The AFMA Commission determined a TAC of 880 t for Orange Roughy Eastern Zone during the 2025-26 season as the 4th year of a 4-year TAC period, an undercatch provision of 100 per cent, an overcatch provision of 10 per cent and a determined amount of 2 t.

+2024-25 agreed TAC (t) 2025-26 recommended TAC (t) Overcatch and undercatch (%) Determined amount (t) Change in TAC (t) 879 880 10% over 100% under 2 +1

-Orange Roughy Cascade Plateau
+Orange Roughy Cascade Plateau Hoplostethus atlanticus

-Species Summary Stock Assessment Tier 1 Spe Tier 1 Species - last assessed by DeepRAG in 2009.
+Species Summary Stock Assessment Assessed Assessed annually by SERAG through a weight-of-evidence approach.
 Stock Structure The stock structure of Orange Roughy in the AFZ remains unresolved.
 Based on the existing data fishery dynamics multiple regional stocks of Orange Roughy are assumed.
 The Cascade Plateau, however, holds Orange Roughy with distinct morphometrics, parasite populations, size, and age composition, and which also have a distinct spawning time from other adjacent stocks.
 For assessment and management purposes they are regarded as a separate stock.
-Stock status Tier Assessm ent Year Biomass (from assessment year) Target Limit against reference 1 2009 64 points %B0 in year +1) 2 2006 73 48 20 2 2005 30-60 Stock trend and other indicators There are no recent data to assess the biomass trend.
-Catches have remained below the RBC since the last assessment and the stock likely remains above the target reference point.
-Species Category TAC setting ap proach MYTAC - de Plateau is categoria annual TAC, having no • SESSF season Agreed TAC TAC after unders/overs Commonwealt h Retained Catch Catch and TAC (t) 2024-25 397 - 202 23-24 397 437 7 202 22-23 397 447 16 Economics Financ ial Year Species GVP (\$m) Fishery GVP (\$m) % Fishery GVP (Primary) Commonwealth 202 22-23 Not Available 65.88 Not Available Trawl and Scalefish Hook 202 21-22 Not Available 80.00 Not Available Contrast Hook 202 20-21 Not Available 64.00 Not Available ABARES Status (2024 report) Fishi ng mortality overfis : Not subject to shing Biomass: N ot overfished
+Stock status Tier Assessm ent Year Biomass (from assessment year) Target Limit against reference points %B0 in year 1 2009 64 +1) 2 2006 73 48 20 2 2005 30-60 Stock trend and other indicators below the ita to assess the bioma ne last assessment and Species Category TAC setting approach Multi-year RBC Orange Roughy Cascade Plateau is categorised as a multi-year RBC species but is currently subject to an annual TAC, having not been assessed since 2009.
+SESSF season Agreed TAC TAC after unders/overs Commonwealt h Retained Catch Catch and TAC (t) 202 24-25 397 - 202 23-24 397 437 7 202 22-23 397 447 16 Economics Financ ial Year Species GVP (\$m) Fishery GVP (\$m) % Fishery GVP ( Primary ) Commonwealth 202 22-23 Not Available 65.88 Not Available Trawl and Scalefish Hook 202 21-22 Not Available 80.00 Not Available 202 20-21 Not Available 64.00 Not Available ABARES Status (2024 report) Fishing mortality: Not subject to overfishing Biomass: Not overfished